polterguy/micro/help-files/Micro/19 - Extension widgets - MySQL Datagrid.md

 ### Databinding your datagrid

 To databind your datagrid, you can use the __[micro.widgets.mysql.datagrid.databind]__ widget lambda event.
+This event will return __[count]__ being total number of items matching your optional filter, and __[more-pages]__ being a boolean value indicating if it is possible to continue paging forwards in the datagrid.
 Below is an example of dynamically databinding your grid.
 This snippet assumes you've got Hypereval installed.

 ```hyperlambda-snippet